FAQ

 If you have six or more studs stored in your account, the 6th dog's storage is free.

 Epididymal Harvesting allows us to extract the sperm cells from your dog’s testes and freeze them for later use.
-By using this exclusive technology you can continue your breeding program from remote locations and ship your dog’s testes after neutering or an unforeseen event.
+By using this exclusive technology, you can continue your breeding program from remote locations and ship your dog’s testes after neutering or an unforeseen event.

 Always call ICSB at 503-663-7031 before the neuter to ensure we are available to process.
 See our Epi Kit Instructions for sending the testes over to us and the appropriate Authorization and Agreement Form (New Dog or Repeat) needed to process the testes.
 If need be, you can send the form via email.
-We recommend sending the testes to us for overnight delivery right after the stud has been neutered.
+We recommend sending the testes to us for overnight delivery between 9am-12:30pm Monday-Friday* right after the stud has been neutered.
 In case of emergency, never freeze the testes nor stud, keep refrigerated if possible.

 We always recommend purchasing our Epi Kit but if there is not enough time, we recommend sending testes in a Styrofoam cooler encased in cardboard (for protection during shipping).
 Inside that Styrofoam cooler, place a frozen ice pack at the bottom.
 On top of the ice pack, place a layer of 1/2-inch of (news)paper so that the testes cannot touch the ice pack.
 Place the testes inside a Ziploc bag and place the bag on the layer of paper.
 Stuff the rest of the space in that box with crumpled paper so that the layers do not mix.
-It is crucial that the testes do not touch the ice pack; if they do, the semen will die and we will be unable to successfully freeze from it.
+It is crucial that the testes do not touch the ice pack; if they do, the semen will die, and we will be unable to successfully freeze from it.

 A breakdown of the costs for an epididymal harvest and freeze are as follows:

-Semen Collection, Evaluation, Processing (for up to 4 vials): $260
+Processing (for up to 4 vials): $285

-(each additional vial at a one-time processing fee of $70 per vial)
+(each additional vial at a one-time processing fee of $78 per vial)

-File Preparation: $55
+File Preparation: $60

-First Year of Storage: $93
+First Year of Storage: $98

-*Fee for Labor & Processing if harvest is successful but freeze attempt is unsuccessful: $270
+Total Base Freeze Fee: $623**Discounted Fee for Labor & Processing if unsuccessful: $270

 Our CF-Plus product range includes:

-• $80 for one bottle of 500 tablets
+- $80 for one bottle of 500 tablets

-• dosed at 1 tablet per 15 lbs daily
+- dosed at 1 tablet per 15lbs daily

-• $90 for one bottle of 450 tablets
+- $130 for one bottle of 270 tablets

 Orders can be placed here.

 A Transfer of Ownership Form transfers full ownership of the semen.
 This form must be signed and dated by an owner of the frozen semen.
 This makes the recipient the legal owner of the semen and they will be the one to sign off on the litter application when a litter is produced from the semen.
-We will set up an account for the new owner and each Transfer (per stud) incurs a $75 transfer fee and their own annual storage fee ($95 vials or $101 straws).
+We will set up an account for the new owner and each Transfer (per stud) incurs a $78 transfer fee and their own annual storage fee ($98 vials or $108 straws).
 The new semen owner will then need to complete a Release Form to send or use the semen.

 A Frozen Semen Release Authorization Form is mainly used for shipping.
 This keeps the current semen owner as the legal owner of the semen and requires one semen owner to sign off.
 They are releasing the semen for the desired breeding as listed on the release to a recipient/bitch owner.
 When a litter is produced, the semen owner will have to sign off on the litter registration, not the recipient/bitch owner.